-We report on relative CO_2 emissions reduction using EEOI (Energy Efficiency Operational Indicator) methodology.
-EEOI is defined by IMO in MEPC.1/ Circ.684 and is calculated as gCO_2 /(Ton cargo x Nm).
+We report on relative CO2 emissions reduction using EEOI (Energy Efficiency Operational Indicator) methodology.
+EEOI is defined by IMO in MEPC.1/ Circ.684 and is calculated as $gCO_2/(Ton cargo \times Nm)$.
 In practice we calculate EEOI on voyage level and aggregate it in the following way:

 (g CO2 voy1 + g CO2 voy2 + g CO2 voy3)

 ((Ton cargo x Nm)voy 1+ (Ton cargo x Nm)voy 2+ (Ton cargo x Nm)voy 3)

 The data sources are:

-- g CO2 Based on fuel consumption, from departure voyage 1, to departure voyage 2, multiplied with relevant CO2 factor (3.114 for HFO, 3.206 for MDO). - Ton cargo Calculated via draft and displacement tables, subtracting vessel weight and ballast water and fuel stock. - Nm GPS distance from departure voyage 1, to departure voyage 2.
+- 1. g CO2 Based on fuel consumption, from departure voyage 1, to departure voyage 2, multiplied with relevant CO2 factor (3.114 for HF0, 3.206 for MD0). - 2.
+Ton cargo Calculated via draft and displacement tables, subtracting vessel weight and ballast water and fuel stock. - 3.
+Nm GPS distance from departure voyage 1, to departure voyage 2.

 In 2020, the baseline for EEOI has been recalculated to include missing data points for historical performance.
 From 2020, scope 2 emissions are reported in two ways: location-based and market-based.
-For the latter, market-based factors are used for EU countries and the U.S. while IEA factors are used for other countries.

-From 2020, scope 3 emissions are reported in accordance with the GHG Protocol.
+For the latter, market-based factors are used for EU countries and the U.S. while IEA factors are used for other countries From 2020, scope 3 emissions are reported in accordance with the GHG Protocol.
 Of the 15 scope 3 categories in the Protocol only nine categories are deemed relevant for our business activities.
 The excluded categories, Cat.
 8 upstream leased assets, Cat.
 9 downstream transportation and distribution, Cat.
 10 processing of sold products.
 Cat.
 13 downstream leased assets.
 Cat.
 14 franchises and Cat 15 investment, were determined not to have significant relevance to Maersk's business model.
 From a reporting perspective we have furthermore decided to apply a materiality threshold of 1% of the total scope 3 emissions which excludes the following categories from reporting: Cat 5. waste generated in operations, Cat.
 6 business travel, Cat.
 7 employee commuting, and Cat.
 12 end of life treatment of sold products.
 Scope 3 reporting thus comprises five remaining categories: Cat.
 1 - purchased goods and services, which is reported based on procurement data and includes OPEX goods.
 Cat.
 2 - capital goods, which is reported based on procurement data and includes our capital investments such as e.g. retrofit of vessels and dry docking.
 We include the full scope 3 impact the first year of a CAPEX investment.
 Category 3 - fuel and energy related activities, which is reported based on actual fuel procured and consumed.
-Category 4 - upstream transportation and distribution, which is reported based on procurement data multiplied by relevant emission factor per transportation category (air/ sea/truck/ rail).
-This means that e.g. trucking only includes carrier haulage.
-Category 11 - use of sold products, which is reported based on sale of used containers and vessel recycling.
-The method includes splitting the product into waste categories and waste treatment type based on category and region.
+Category 4 - upstream transportation and distribution, which is reported based on procurement data multiplied by relevant emission factor per transportation category (air/ and region.

 When preparing our scope 3 emissions in the material categories listed above, we have provided procurement and accounting data to an external service provider, which has then applied our data in their model for calculating related carbon emissions.
 The scope 3 emissions data returned to us by the external service provider have then been entered into our reporting.
 The scope 3 emissions stated have not been subject to review by our assurance provider PwC.
 For categories 1 and 2 data for Maersk Supply Service is not included due to data compatibility.
 Category 4 excludes when customers arrange their own transport as no data in this case is available for Maersk to reasonably accurately calculate scope 3 impact.
 Definitions: